 Based on the audit procedures performed for the purpose of reporting a true and fairview on the financial statements of the Company and taking into consideration theinformation and explanations given to us and the books of account and other recordsexamined by us in the normal course of audit and to the best of our knowledge and beliefwe report that:

-(b) The Company has a regular program of physical verification of its fixed assetsunder which fixed assets are verified in a phased manner over a period of threeyears which in our opinion is reasonable having regard to the size of the Company andthe nature of its assets.
+(b) The Company has a regular program of physical verification of its fixed assetsunder which fixed assets are verified in a phased manner over a period of 3 years whichin our opinion is reasonable having regard to the size of the Company and the nature ofits assets.
 In accordance with this program certain fixed assets were required to beverified during the year which have not been verified by the management of the Company asstated in note 52 to the standalone financial statements.
 Therefore we are unable tocomment on the discrepancies if any which could have arisen on such verification.

 (iv) In our opinion the Company has not entered into any transaction covered underSections 185 and 186 of the Act.
 Accordingly the provisions of clause 3(iv) of the Orderare not applicable.

 (v) In our opinion the Company has not accepted any deposits within the meaning ofSections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules 2014 (asamended).
 Accordingly the provisions of clause 3(v) of the Order are not applicable.

 (vi) The Central Government has not specified maintenance of cost records undersub-section (1) of Section 148 of the Act in respect of Companys products.Accordingly the provisions of clause 3(vi) of the Order are not applicable.